Nuclei-Software/nuclei-sdk/doc/source/faq.rst

     "monitor" command not supported by this target.
     "monitor" command not supported by this target.

-Please check whether your driver is installed successfully via replace target `upload` to `run_openocd` as the board user manual described, especially, for **RV-STAR** and **Nuclei Demo SoC Evaluation** boards, For windows, you need to download the **HummingBird Debugger Windows Driver** from https://nucleisys.com/developboard.php, and install it.
+Please check whether your driver is installed successfully via replace target ``upload`` to ``run_openocd`` as the board user manual described, especially, for **RV-STAR** and **Nuclei Demo SoC Evaluation** boards, For windows, you need to download the **HummingBird Debugger Windows Driver** from https://nucleisys.com/developboard.php, and install it.

-If still not working, please check whether your JTAG connection is good.
+If still not working, please check whether your JTAG connection is good or your CPU core is OK.

 .. note::